shoxxdj/dllgenerator/Readme.md

 To bypass this you can :
  - Create a local account
- - Add your local account to Administrators ( or Administrateur 🇫🇷)
+ - Add your local account to Administrators ( or Administrateurs 🇫🇷)
  - Disable UAC control

 Seems easy no ?